What is fertility awareness?

 Step 4: The first day of your fertility period is determined by subtracting 18 days from the length of your shortest cycle.
 If 26 days was your shortest menstrual cycle, take 26 and subtract 18 to come up with the number 8.
 This means that the first day of your fertility window starts on the 8th day of your cycle.

 Step 5: The last fertile day is determined by subtracting 11 from the length of your longest cycle.
 If 32 days was your longest menstrual cycle, take 32 and subtract 11 to reach the number 21.
-This means that the last day of your fertility period ends on the 21st day of your cycle.
+This means that the last day of your fertility period is on the 21st day of your cycle.

 If you are trying to avoid getting pregnant, you need to abstain from sexual intercourse or use a barrier form of birth control during your fertility window.
-If you are trying to get pregnant, this fertility period would be the targeted time for sexual intercourse.
+If you are trying to get pregnant, this fertility window would be the targeted time for sexual intercourse.

 Basal body temperature method: Your basal body temperature measures a change in the temperature that occurs after ovulation and remains elevated until your next period.
 By looking at charting from a few cycles, the temperatures can reveal a pattern from which ovulation can be anticipated.
 The steps below can help you as you begin to track your temperature and identify when you are ovulating.